thoughtbot/superglue/docs/fragments.md

 })
 ```

-In the example, you recieve an immer draft of the fragment and you can mutate it however you want.
+In the example, you receive an immer draft of the fragment and you can mutate it however you want.